george-hawkins/blender-donut-notebook/LEVEL-2.md

 First exclude all collections (Andrew says "hide" but he means exclude), i.e. untick the checkboxes for the "Camera and light", "Donut" and "Environment" collections.

 First, `shift-A` and under _Mesh_, add a _UV Sphere_ (what U and V mean is a little complicated, see the Wikipedia [_UV mapping_](https://en.wikipedia.org/wiki/UV_mapping) page and for the difference, again quite complicated, between _UV Sphere_ and _Icosphere_, see this StackExchange [question](https://blender.stackexchange.com/q/72)).
-Then before you click away, go to the _Add UV Sphere_ dialog (lower-right) and change the _Radius_ from 1m to 1mm and adjust down _Segments_ to 12 and _Rings_ to 6 (otherwise your render times will be terrible once you've got hundreds of sprinkles on your icing).
+Then before you click away, go to the _Add UV Sphere_ operator panel (lower-right) and change the _Radius_ from 1m to 1mm and adjust down _Segments_ to 12 and _Rings_ to 6 (otherwise your render times will be terrible once you've got hundreds of sprinkles on your icing).

 **Note:** clipping came up before very early on, here when I zoomed in on the sphere it disappeared as I got close.
 This can be resolved by pressing `n` to pop out the side menu, selecting the _View_ tab and changing the _Clip Start_ to 1mm.
 Make sure you're not in camera view as it has its own clipping settings and will still clip even if you adjust _Clip Start_.